LiniStepper v1. Microstepping Stepper Motor Driver Kit

 with closely packed circuit boards.

 * HEATSINK!
-Cut and drill the alloy heatsink bracket
+Cut and drill the alloy heatsink bracket or drill and tap

 Please note that this is the heatsink bracket and is not a heatsink

 itself.
 A (much) larger heatsink should be clamped to the bracket.
+One advantage

 CAUTION: The Linistepper requires suitable, large heatsinking.
 Such as standard chunky aluminum/alloy heatsinks with fins.
-For additional heat dissipation use a bigger heatsink with extra fins, or even add a small computer fan to remove the excess heat. (steel is not a suitable heatsink)
+For additional heat dissipation use a bigger heatsink with extra fins, or a small computer fan to remove the excess heat. (steel is not a suitable heatsink)

 Use 25mm x 25mm x 3mm alloy angle, available at any hardware store.
 US size is 1" x 1" x 1/8".
 You need 100mm (4") length for larger motors like 1A and above, but can use a shorter piece (like the same width of the board) for smaller motors.
 See the picture for the 100mm example.
 Thanks to George Richards for sending along his PDF bracket cutting guide